hawkinsw/medava/README.md

   }
 ```

 Nothing there is new, except for the `@Override` syntax.
 What gives?
 This is a so-called _[annotation](https://docs.oracle.com/javase/specs/jls/se18/html/jls-9.html#jls-9.7)_.
 In Java, annotations are non-functional code that provides an indication to the compiler about the programmer's intent and helps the compiler catch common errors.
 The [`@Override` annotation](https://docs.oracle.com/javase/tutorial/java/annotations/predefined.html) indicates to the compiler that the programmer intends to override a virtual method from the superclass.
-The compiler then can check to make sure that the method does properly override a method from the baseclass and will generate an error/warning if it does not.
+The compiler then can check to make sure that the method does properly override a method from the superclass and will generate an error/warning if it does not.

 Why is this helpful?